cention-sany/gobcache/README.md

 # gobcache
-memcache pkg which used gobs
+gobcache is dependent on github.com/bradfitz/gomemcache/memcache memcache data save and fetch by golangs gob pkg